 National Parks and Forests

 California has an extensive system of National Parks and National Forests, many of which are in Northern California!

-Some of the National Forests that allow camping are Shasta-Trinity, Modoc, Sequoia, Tahoe, Sierra, Monterey, and Six Rivers forests.
+Some of the National Forests that allow camping are Shasta-Trinity, Modoc, Sequoia and Kings Canyon, Tahoe, Sierra, Monterey, and Six Rivers forests.

 California State Parks